aadhithbala/agilisium_project/README.md

 ## Conclusion

 You now have a basic To-Do app running with CRUD functionality using Docker containers.
-Feel free to modify the application further to suit your needs!

----

-You can add any additional details or usage instructions specific to your application as needed.
-Let me know if you want any modifications!